Required for the Major in French: Total of no fewer than 10 courses. All courses for the major must be taught in French.

 The French Department does not offer a joint major.

-Required for a Minor in French: Minimum of five courses, FREN 0205 and above, including at least two introductory courses (FREN 0210, FREN 0221, FREN 0230) and at least one course at the advanced level (Category IV).
-The minor may include courses taken at the School in France (maximum of two from the semester program, three from the full-year program).
+Required for a Minor in French: Minimum of five courses, FREN 0205 and above, including at least two introductory courses (FREN 0210*, FREN 0221*, FREN 0230) and at least one course at the advanced level (Category IV) to be taken during the student’s final two semesters.
+The minor may include courses taken at the Middlebury School in France or the School in Cameroon (maximum of two from the semester program, three from the full-year program).
+Students electing the French minor are encouraged to consult with faculty members in the French Department about course planning.

 Students with a College Board AP score of 4 or 5 will receive one unit of credit toward graduation if the first course successfully completed at Middlebury is FREN 0210 or above in accordance with placement and departmental advising.
 AP credits may not be counted toward the major or minor.

 Senior Work: Upon completing at least two 0300-level courses in French or Francophone studies, majors are required to complete senior work consisting of a significant research paper in the context of a senior seminar (0400-level).